-Team: May Phan, Tiffany (Yen-shi) Chen, Riley Nicholson, Z (Zhiyu) Ren *Snowflake is not a real airline company.
+Role: UX Researcher, UI/UX Designer Duration: 10 weeks (Spring 2025) Team: May Phan, Tiffany (Yen-shi) Chen, Riley Nicholson, Z (Zhiyu) Ren Project Sponsor: Major U.S. Airline (Code-named Snowflake) *Snowflake is not a real airline company.
 This branding has been created to keep our project sponsor confidential.

 Problem + Outcomes

-Delays and cancellations are always stressful for flyers and customer service agents.
-How do we help make rebookings as simple as possible?
+How can we help make rebookings as simple as possible?

 Initial UX Research

-Finding specific pain points for customer service agents and customers when airline delays happen.
+Finding specific pain points for customer service agents and customers when delays happen.

-Initial Brainstorm, Insights, and Midterm: We brainstormed around synthesized insights and brought these initial ideas to the midterm to present to the Snowflake innovation team.
-We received positive feedback on the ticket-linking idea in our customer convenience theme, as well as on our experimental notifications idea.
+Initial Brainstorm, Insights, and Midterm: After synthesizing our research, we brainstormed 4 ideas surrounding our insights and presented to the Snowflake team at midterm.
+We received positive feedback on the ticket-linking idea, as well as on our experimental notifications idea.

 Process Work